deconf/Analytics-Insights/readme.txt

 = 4.5.1 =
 - Bug Fix: analytics icons get added to all custom columns
-- Bug Fix: unable to switch tabs in pugin options for some languages
+- Bug Fix: unable to switch tabs in plugin options for some languages

 = 4.5 =
 - Requirements: WordPress 3.5 and above